JohnGardiner93/brewery-trip-planner/README.md

 # 🚀 Installation

-Use npm to nodemon (or whatever server-hosting method you prefer).
+Use npm to insall inquirer and nodemon (or whatever server-hosting method you prefer).